Jenkins Activity Survey: Criticisms and contemporary relevance

 The JAS has been the subject of severe criticism, especially in terms of predictive validity and theoretical clarity.
 While initial studies suggested a link between Type A behavior and coronary heart disease, more recent research has largely discredited this. Šmigelskas et al. (2014) found that Type A behavior was unable to predict premature mortality, which undermined one of the foundational assumptions of the JAS.
 Similarly, Rose (1987) displayed that the disparate findings across studies called for a reconceptualization of the Type A construct, which led to researchers analysing traits such as hostility and anger, that are more reliable predictors for coronary artery disease.
 There are also concerns about cultural and gender bias.
 Hayano et al. (1989) demonstrated that cultural context may influence how Type A traits are expressed, with Japanese participants job involvement items did not indicate position or pay rises as opposed to their American counterparts.

 Although the JAS is no longer widely used in contemporary clinical practice, the JAS is still referenced in academic research and has historical importance in the development of personality-health psychology.
-It prompted greater investigation into relations between behavior patterns and stress and health outcomes, and contributed to the improvement of psychometric assessments in personality psychology.
+It prompted greater investigation into relations between behavior patterns and stress and health outcomes (specifically for coronary heart disease), and contributed to the improvement of psychometric assessments in personality psychology.